A Brief History of High Power

 or “Magneforming”.
 A. P. Langlois reported on electromagnetic forming

-using expendable wire coils to swage tubular parts in 1960.
+using expendable wire coils to expand or reduce ("swage") tubular parts in 1960.
 Gulf General

 Atomic introduced the first commercially available magnetic metal forming